AshKmo/ash-script/README.md

 #### `mut`
 Accepts three arguments, the first of which must evaluate to a Scope object that will then be updated such that the key described by the evaluation of the second argument will map to the evaluation of the third argument.

+#### `unmap`
+Accepts two arguments, the first of which must evaluate to a Scope object that will then be updated such that the key described by the evaluation of the second argument will no longer map to its value.

 #### `edit`
 Accepts three arguments, the first of which must evaluate to a Scope object that will then be updated such that the key described by the second argument (without evaluation) will map to the evaluation of the third argument.

+#### `delete`
+Accepts two arguments, the first of which must evaluate to a Scope object that will then be updated such that the key described by the second argument (without evaluation) will no longer map to its value.

+#### `keys`
+Accepts two arguments.
+The first argument must evaluate to a Scope from which each key (except property names) will be taken.
+The second argument must evaluate to a Closure object to which each key will be applied, in order of its addition to the Scope.

+#### `values`
+Accepts two arguments.
+The first argument must evaluate to a Scope from which each value will be taken.
+The second argument must evaluate to a Closure object to which each value will be applied, in order of its addition to the Scope.

 ### Operations
 ash-script also supports a variety of operations: